 - Sasol Polymers.
-We operate plants at Sasolburg and Secunda and market ethylene, propylene, polyethylene, polypropylene, polyvinyl chloride, chlor-alkali chemicals and mining reagents to domestic and international customers.
-We also have interests at Kertih, Malaysia, in ethylene, propylene and polyethylene production and marketing and at Assaluyeh, Iran, in ethylene and polyethylene production and marketing.
-Sasol Polymers accounted for 9% of our total external segmental turnover in 2008. - Sasol Solvents.
+We operate plants at Sasolburg and Secunda in South Africa and supply ethylene, propylene, polyethylene, polypropylene, polyvinyl chloride, chlor-alkali chemicals and mining reagents to domestic and international customers.
+We also have joint venture monomer and polymer interests in Malaysia and Iran, and joint-venture marketing facilities in China.
+Sasol Polymers accounted for 11% of our total external segmental turnover in 2009. - Sasol Solvents.
 We operate plants in South Africa and Germany and supply a diverse range of solvents (ketones and alcohols), co-monomers (hexene and octene), acrylates and associated products.
 We also have a maleic anhydride joint venture in Germany with Huntsman Corporation.
-Sasol Solvents accounted for 12% of our total external segmental turnover in 2008. - Sasol Olefins & Surfactants.
-We manufacture and market surfactants and surfactant intermediates, as well as ethylene and inorganic specialty chemicals and other organic chemicals, mainly at plants in Germany, Italy, and the USA, for customers across the globe.
-Sasol Olefins & Surfactants accounted for 22% of our total external segmental turnover in 2008. - Other chemical businesses.
+Sasol Solvents accounted for 12% of our total external segmental turnover in 2009.

+- Sasol Olefins & Surfactants.
+We operate plants in Germany, Italy, the Slovak Republic, the USA, China and United Arab Emirates and supply surfactants, surfactant intermediates, n-paraffins, n-olefins, C6-C22 alcohols, aluminas, zeolites and oleochemicals to customers worldwide.
+Sasol Olefins & Surfactants accounted for 21% of our total external segmental turnover in 2009. - Other chemical businesses.
 We are involved in a number of other activities in the chemicals industry, both in South Africa and abroad, which, among others, include production and marketing of other chemical products, like waxes, fertilisers and mining explosive products.
-These activities accounted for 10% of our total external segmental turnover in 2008.
+These activities accounted for 11% of our total external segmental turnover in 2009.